 Berkshire Waldorf High School’s admissions process is designed to support our faculty in crafting well-balanced classes from a pool of qualified applicants.
 We are committed to remaining a small high school with a low student-teacher ratio.

-For the 2015-16 school year, applications are currently being reviewed on a rolling and space-available basis.
+For the current 2019-20 school year, applications will be reviewed on a rolling and space-available basis.

-The timeline for admission for the 2016-17 school year
+The timeline for regular admission for the 2020-21 school year is:

 Please give the following reference forms to those you choose: